romene/Naturaily-netlify/_posts/2016-07-09-from-the-red-carpet-to-silicon-valley-meet-14-celebrities-who-invest-in-startups.md

 ---
+title: >-
-title: From the red carpet to Silicon Valley.
+  From the red carpet to Silicon Valley.
 Meet 14 celebrities who invest in startups!
-tags:
-- Startups
+description: >-
+  Startup celebrities!
+Sportsmen, rock stars, pop singers and actors eagerly invest in startups.
+Who invested in what and was it worth it?
+slug: celebrities-who-invest-in-startups
+date: '2016-07-09 10:38:01 +0000'
 category: Startups
-date: '2016-07-09 10:38:01 +0000'
 author: Marcin Sulikowski
+avatar: /assets/images/marcin.jpg
 image: /assets/images/leonardo-naturaily.jpg
-position: Chief Executive Officer
-avatar: /assets/images/marcin.jpg
+text-preview: >-
-text-preview: Sportsmen, rock stars, pop singers and actors eagerly invest in startups, especially in the US where both tech and entertainment industries are huge.
+  Sportsmen, rock stars, pop singers and actors eagerly invest in startups, especially in the US where both tech and entertainment industries are huge.
   There is a group of celebrities who've even launched their own funds.
 They know where to drop their dollars, that's for sure.
 Who invested in what and was it worth it?
+tags:
+  - Startups
 ---